 Committed to helping more people with each build, in 2021 we constructed 15 new houses and provided over 150 local jobs with liveable wages to our growing Inshuti community.

-Inshuti Has Interns
+Inshuti Interns

 November 2021